 The ocean is full of plastic.
 It’s everywhere.
 The Great Pacific Garbage Patch is the size of Texas and holds 3x more plastic than plankton.
 One trillion pieces of plastic are floating in the world’s oceans, killing 100 million animals annually.

 How do we stop the plastic ocean pollution problem?
-The answer is simple: stop.
+The answer is simple: control.
 We need to stop using single-use plastics and replace them with reusable items, like metal water bottles.
 Did you know that Americans throw away 2 million plastic bottles every hour?
 That’s enough trash to cover an area of land equivalent to Manhattan in New York City!